-Improving your search visibility is part of building your writer platform and writer branding.
+Improving your search visibility is an important part of developing your writer platform and author brand.
 When readers search for you on Google, you want them to find your blog.

 Your blog and writer website should include your biography, experience, and writing credits, as well as copies of your work and links to your published work or books.

-If you update your blog regularly and Google starts identifying your blog with your name as a writer and author, it can help potential readers find you on Google much more easily.
+If you update your blog regularly and Google starts identifying your indie author website with your name as a writer and author, it can help potential readers find you on Google much more easily.